xwmario/Warez/README.md

 - [Plex Requests](http://plexrequests.8bits.ca/) - Simple automated way for users to request new content for Plex
 - [plexrequests-meteor](https://github.com/lokenx/plexrequests-meteor) - Meteor version of the original Plex Requests
 - [redump.org](http://redump.org/) - Disc preservation database and internet community dedicated to collecting precise and accurate information about every video game ever released on optical media of any system.
+- [Steamless](https://github.com/atom0s/Steamless) - Steamless is a DRM remover of the SteamStub variants.
+The goal of Steamless is to make a single solution for unpacking all Steam DRM packed files.
+Steamless aims to support as many games as possible.

 ### Plex Scripts and Tools
 - [killstream](https://github.com/blacktwin/JBOPS/tree/master/killstream) - Killing streams is a Plex Pass only feature.
 So these scripts will only work for Plex Pass users.